sameetandpotatoes/Search-Engine/README.md

 ## ElastiSearch index updating:

 Using the standard SearchIndex, your search index content is only updated whenever you run either `python manage.py update_index` or start afresh with `python manage.py rebuild_index`.

-## Populate your database with over 3000 recipes and 10000 ingredients!

-    pg_restore --verbose --clean --no-acl --no-owner -h localhost -U cook -d searchengine latest.dump

-This assumes you have the Postgres database already set up with the same username `chef` and the same database name `searchengine`.
-Also, don't forget to update the index with `python manage.py update_index`.
-Postgres has all the data, but now we need to send the data to `Elasticsearch`